the-sett/elm-aws-core/README.md

 - @rupertlssmith on https://elmlang.slack.com
 - @rupert on https://discourse.elm-lang.org

-**Status** - 08-May-2020 - Published as version 6.0.0
+**Status** - 11-May-2020 - Published as version 6.0.0

 The API has been redesigned.
 The intermediate `.Core.` module name has been removed.
 The old `Encode` and `Decode` modules were dropped as not very useful and poorly designed.

 A new `KVEncode` module has been introduced to help with building headers and query parameters.
+A `KVDecoder` module has been introduced to help decoding response headers, it is simpler than `KVEncode` as less elaborate encoding schemes are needed.

 AWS URI encoding was taken from the old `Encode` module and put in its own `Uri` module.

-ServiceConfig and Credentials were made into type aliases instead of opaque custom types.
+`ServiceConfig` and `Credentials` were made into type aliases instead of opaque custom types.
 This mean the accessor functions could be dropped.
 I don't see any reason to make these things opaque, there is no advantage in hiding the implementation.

-Service building was rationalized to remove some oddities.
-The ServiceConfig is now a simple record and easy to understand.
+`Service` building was rationalized to remove some oddities.
+The `ServiceConfig` is now a simple record and easy to understand.
 The defaulting is explained in the docs.
-The defaulting happens behind the scenes when turning a config into a Service.
+The defaulting happens behind the scenes when turning a config into a `Service`.

 An amount of unused code was deleted.
 The API is now leaner and cleaner.